YushaArif99/DCF_experiments/control_flow_experimental/ivy_fx/fx/README.md

 ## [Symbolic Tracer](https://github.com/unifyai/graph-compiler/blob/ivy_symbolic_tracing/ivy_fx/fx/_symbolic_trace.py#L571) ##

-`Tracer` is the class that implements the symbolic tracing functionality of `torch.fx.symbolic_trace`.
+`Tracer` is the class that implements the symbolic tracing functionality of `fx.symbolic_trace`.
 A call to `symbolic_trace(m)` is equivalent to `Tracer().trace(m)`.
 Tracer can be subclassed to override various behaviors of the tracing process.
 The different behaviors that can be overridden are described in the docstrings of the methods on the class.

 In the default implementation of `Tracer().trace`, the tracer first creates Proxy objects for all arguments in the `forward` function.
 (This happens in the call to `create_args_for_root`.)
 Next, the `forward` function is called with the new Proxy arguments.
 As the Proxies flow through the program, they record all the operations (function calls, method calls, and operators) that they touch into the growing FX Graph as Nodes.